-1 On Board Serial Port A Auto: System detects the Serial Port A and assign an address to it automatically.
-Disabled: 5 manually port address can also be chosen from the following: 11, 2F8/COM2, 3E8/COM3, 14.
+On Board Serial Port A Auto: System detects the Serial Port A and assign an address to it automatically Disabled: Disable the onboard floppy controller.
+The serial manually 3F8/COM 2E8/COM port address can also be chosen from the following: 1, 2F8/COM2, 3E8/COM3, 4.
 On Board Serial Port A Auto: System detects the Serial Port B automatically.
-Disabled: 5 same as th port address options are the nose for serial port A, however, ect the same address for both t A and B. IR Port Support Select either Enabled or Disabled .
-Set to Enabled when IR port options below needed to be changed.
+Disabled: Disable the onboard floppy controller.
+The serial same as th do not sele serial port port address options are the ose for serial port A, however, ect the same address for both A and B. IR Port Support Select eith Enabled w needed to er Enabled or Disabled .
+Set to when IR port options below be changed.
 IR Mode Select Select from the following protocols: IrDA, ASK IR, FIR, or CIR.
-IR Base Address Select Base Address from the addresses: 3E8, 2E8, 3E0, or IR IRQ Select Choose th or 11. e IR port IRQ from : 3, 4, 9, 10, IR DMA Select Choose the DMA channel from: 0, 1, 3, or Disabled.
+IR Base Address Select Select the Base Address from the following addresses: 3E8, 2E8, 3E0, or 2E0.
+IR IRQ Select Choose the or 11. e IR port IRQ from : 3, 4, 9, 10, IR DMA Select Choose the DMA channel from: 0, 1, 3, or Disabled.

-1 On Board Parallel Port Choose from: Auto, Disabled, 378, 278, or 3BC.
-Auto: Set the parallel port to an IO address automatically.
-Disabled: Disable the onboard parallel port and the parallel port options below will not be available for change.
+On Board Parallel Port Choose fro or 3BC.
+Auto: Disabled: om: Auto, Disabled, 378, 278, Set the parallel port to an IO address automatically.
+Disable the onboard parallel port and the parallel port options below will not be available for change.
 Parallel Port Mode Choose from: Normal, Bi-Dir, EPP, or ECP.
 EPP Version If EPP is selected rom the above option, choose either 1.7 or 1.9 version here.
 Parallel Port IRQ Choose either IRQ 5 or 7 for the parallel port.
 Parallel Port DMA Channel Choose either DMA channel 1 or 3 if appropriate.
 K/B Wake Up Function Set this option to Enabled to enable the Keyboard Wake Up function.
 Mouse Wake-up Function Set this option to Enabled to enable the Mouse Wake Up function.
 Onboard IDE Set this option to Both for normal use.
 If need to disable the onboard IDE controllers, choose from the following: Disabled, Primary (disable secondary), Secondary (disable primary).